hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 ## hazelcast-jet-hadoop

-`hazelcast-jet-hadoop` module provides read and write capabilities to [Apache Hadoop](http://hadoop.apache.org/).
+The `hazelcast-jet-hadoop` module provides read and write capabilities to [Apache Hadoop](http://hadoop.apache.org/).

  The `ReadHdfsP` and `WriteHdfsP` classes provide source and sink processors